Who to contact for issues with your employer health plan

 2. Self-funded employer health plans

-If you’re employed by a large employer, like Boeing, Microsoft or Weyerhaeuser, and they don’t buy a plan from an insurance company, but provide you with health coverage directly from their own funds, then you have an employer self-funded health plan.
+Large employers, like Boeing, Microsoft or Weyerhaeuser, don’t buy a plan from an insurance company.
+They provide payments for health care claims from their own funds.
+If you're employed by a very large employer, then you probably have an employer self-funded plan.
 In these plans, the employer pays the claims out of a fund or trust.
 Large employers who self-fund their plans may use third-party administrators (TPA’s) to process insurance claims.
 Insurance companies often act as administrators.

 Self-funded plans are not subject to Washington state insurance laws.
 Instead, they must follow federal laws, such as the Employee Retirement Income Security Act of 1974 (ERISA) (www.dol.gov).
 If you have a self-funded plan and need help, contact the: